FAIRmat-NFDI/pynxtools-em/README.md

 ```

 The last line installs a [pre-commit hook](https://pre-commit.com/#intro) which
-automatically formats the code and checks the linting before actually commiting.
+automatically formats (linting) and type checks the code before committing.

-## Development Notes-->

 ## Test this software
 Especially relevant for developers, there exists a basic test framework written in